companionpi/camera/Readme.md

 ## History

-New features and stability features will be added over time.
+New patches and stability features will be added over time.

 ### v1.0.0 (13 Jun 2024)